holoviz-dev/holoviz_tasks/README.md

 ## Release

-To make an releasetag the commit with the version number and push it to the repo.
+To make a release tag the commit with the version number and push it to the repo.

 ```bash
 git tag -a v0.1.X -m "Version 0.1.X"
 git push --tags v0.1.X
 ```

 Afterwards merge the commits up tag into `v0` branch.
-This is branch is used across projects to not manually update to the latests tag.
+This branch is used across projects to not manually update to the latests tag.

 ``` bash